tfkhim/koritsu/docs/active_context.md

 ## Current Focus

-Project initialization and setup of the Memory Bank.
+Implementing the GitHub application to receive and process `workflow_run` events.

 ## Recent Changes

-- Initialized the core Memory Bank files based on `.clinerules`.
+- Replaced the `/hello` endpoint with `/github/events`.
+- Implemented deserialization for `workflow_run` event payloads.
+- Added basic logging of workflow name and status.
+- Added integration tests for the new endpoint.
+- Added `serde` and `serde_json` dependencies.

 ## Next Steps

-- Begin development of the core GitHub application functionality based on the project brief and product context.
+- Continue implementing the core GitHub application logic, including checking CI status and merging branches based on the Koritsu workflow.
-- Define the initial structure for the Rust project.
+- Implement the GitHub API integration facade.
+- Develop the Command Line Interface (CLI) tool.

 ## Active Decisions & Considerations

-- Confirming the initial Memory Bank structure aligns with project needs.
+- Ensuring accurate deserialization of GitHub `workflow_run` payloads.
+- Designing the logic for checking CI status and performing merges.

 ## Important Patterns & Preferences